mcserversoft/documentation/docs/faq.md

 ### On a server using a .bat file {#-faq-stats-bat}

-If you're using a bat file to start your server (like on Forge 1.17+ servers), the process is different :<br/>
 Open the server's settings, and click on the advanced tab, then click the pencil icon next to the bat file selector :

 ![Edit bat](/img/docs/create-forge/forge_edit_bat_file.png)